 How are the Indicators Chosen?

-Every year a team of advisors recommends approximately 60 indicators to the Joint Venture board.
-More than half of these are retuning indicators that we track systematically over time; the remaining indicators are chosen for their ability to tell how our region is faring across a broad range of goal areas, that were adopted by the organization in 1998 as the Joint Venture Framework for Regional Progress.
+Every year the institute chooses from a group of 60 indicators.
+More than half of these are returning indicators that we track systematically over time; the remaining indicators are chosen for their ability to tell how our region is faring across a broad range of goal areas that were adopted by the organization in 1998 as the Joint Venture Framework for Regional Progress.